temenostech/temenos-platform-documentation/docfx_project/home/techguides/itss-test-framework-template.md

  - ibs.server.api.key= << ITSS Server API key >> (used to connect to the server API)

- - ibs.server.url=<< ITSS Server URL >> (used in the run time to check if the server is accessible → This parameter is by the Temenos template and not directly by the ITSS test Framework)
+ - ibs.server.url=<< ITSS Server URL >> (used in the run time to check if the server is accessible → This parameter is by the Temenos template and not directly by the ITSS test framework)

 **The convention name is  “IBSRemote.properties”.**
 <br>